 Even if the other driver is mostly at fault, any shared fault by the injured person is a complete bar to recovery.
 This prevents the person from seeking reimbursement for lost wages, medical bills, pain and suffering, or any other damages.
 For example, suppose a judge or jury determines the other driver is 90 percent at fault and the injured person is 10 percent at fault.
 In a pure contributory negligence state such as Virginia, the person receives nothing.

-Under the laws that apply to Virginia Beach motorists, any person injured through no fault of their own by another’s negligent operation of a motor vehicle can file a personal injury claim.
+Under the laws that apply to Virginia Beach motorcyclists, any person injured in an accident through no fault of their own but another’s negligent operation of a motor vehicle can file a personal injury claim.
 Related to this, they might file an insurance claim seeking payment for personal injuries and property damage.
 Under the umbrella of a personal injury claim, that includes payment for past and future medical expenses, past and future lost wages, scarring, and disfigurement, as well as payment for pain, suffering, and inconvenience resulting from another driver negligently harming them.

 Under Virginia law, the property damage claim, which could include the motorcycle and personal property damaged in the accident, and the personal injury claim are ordinarily treated separately.
 One claim might be settled while the other litigated.
 One can be concluded without compromising the ability to pursue the other.
 They do not have to be pursued at the same time nor in the same lawsuit.